alex-kas/nec_terrain/9008/README.md

 #### 9008 explained

-This is the mode in which the external usb port of your phone is enumerated as `05c6:9008` and is recognized a serial port, i.e. TTYn (COMn in windows).
+This is the mode in which the external usb port of your phone is enumerated as `05c6:9008` and is recognized as a serial port, i.e. ttySn (COMn in windows).
 This happens if you so much messed up your phone that it cannot reach boot or recovery partitions.
 For example, erased aboot ...
 In this case your phone upon pressing power button shows you _NOTHING_.
 However, it is very likely still alive.

 Now upon connection to your computer via usb you see _NOTHING_.
 You must activate the 9008 mode which is indeed your **LAST** chance.
 But this chance is quite steady and patient.
 In this mode you can reload the content of your internal flash by means of a simple script under linux.
-(In windows you must use special drivers and the QPST suite.)
-Note that your linux kernel must support serial TTY through usb.
+(In windows you must use special drivers `qs9008.tar.gz` and the QPST suite.
+Ask me in private or google if you need QPST.)
+Note that your linux kernel must support serial tty (ttyS) through usb.

 Another situation when this mode can be useful is when you messed up your system not heavily but enough to say bye to your phone.
 For example, it boots but then enters some bootloop and unfortunately you did not install some normal (e.g. mine in case of NEC Terrain) recovery.
 Then you might need to rewrite the whole system folder or just update recovery without being able to boot.
 Your savior is the 9008 mode.